hsensoy/ai-parse/README.md

 		* One empty line between sentences.
 		* Each line includes following fields with tab separator `Word#` `Form` `POSTag` `True Parent#` `Model Parent#` `Section#`

+`-v` parameter specifies the level of verbosity during parser execution.
+(This is not about logging)

+* 0 is the minimum (default) verbosity level
+* 1 causes hypothesis vectors to be dumped into a UNIX epoch labeled file after each perceptron pass over training data.

 `-o` parameter specifies a model name.
 Refer `-s` option for more details